-On the other hand, power is still flowing from GPs to LPs and both are still struggling to find their new roles in the post-Crisis world of infrastructure investing.
+On the other hand, power is still flowing from GPs to LPs and both are still struggling to find their new roles in the post-crisis world of infrastructure investing.

-In the beginning, there was the GP, and, it’s fair to say, most of the power resided with it.
+In the beginning, there was the GP, and, it’s somewhat fair to say, most of the power resided with it.
 That was unsurprising, given that infrastructure was barely considered an asset class and most LPs struggled with it – Is it private equity?
 Is it real estate?
 What exactly is it?

 In that type of environment, knowledge is power.
 GPs had the teams and the necessary expertise; LPs, with the exception of a few pioneering outfits, had neither.
 That’s the type of knowledge you pay handsomely for.

-Then the 2008 Crisis exploded, with LPs losing billions on investments sourced by third-parties, some of them – albeit a tiny minority – infrastructure-related.
+Then the 2008 crisis exploded, with LPs losing billions on investments sourced by third parties, some of them – albeit a tiny minority – infrastructure-related.
 The mood among LPs hardened, with many taking a “power corrupts” view of their relationship with GPs.

 By then, though, infrastructure investing had been around for a while.
 Larger houses formed a view that it was better to invest directly in infrastructure and created teams to do it.
 Even LPs that weren’t large enough to establish their own teams felt that a renegotiation of their relationship with GPs was in order, especially around fees.

 Co-investment became de rigueur, sometimes with mixed results, with LPs often not being able to move fast enough, or eventually opting out because they found they would get too exposed to certain assets.